oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

   specification; special requirements regarding VERS state above apply.
   It SHALL NOT have the `scheme` nor the `type` part.
 Neither `*` nor a constraint denoting a single version is valid.
-Even though `1.0.0|1.1.0` is consider valid vls, it is RECOMMENDED to enumerate the versions instead.
+Even though `1.0.0|1.1.0` is considered valid vls, it is RECOMMENDED to enumerate the versions instead.
 It is a fallback option and SHOULD NOT be used unless really necessary.